Me2 (Red Dwarf): Reception

 The episode was originally broadcast on the British television channel BBC2 on 21 March 1988 in the 9:00 p.m. time slot.
 Both co-creators/writers, Grant and Naylor, consider "Me^{2}" as one of the successes of the first series.
 Grant stating that it is one of his favourite shows and the idea of how you would react if you met yourself was an intriguing story.

-Despite coming 25th in a Red Dwarf Smegazine readers poll, with 0.9% of the votes, the episode was considered one of the better efforts from the first series.
+The first series of Red Dwarf had not been initially repeated, and Grant and Naylor were reluctant to allow it to be released on home video.
+This episode was eventually released in August 1993 on a video also containing "Waiting for God and "Confidence and Paranoia".

+The episode was considered one of the better first series episodes in the Red Dwarf Smegazine readers poll in 1992 — it came in 25th of 30 episodes (third within the first series), with 0.9% of the votes.

 Remastering

 The remastering of Series I to III was carried out during the late 1990s.
 Changes throughout the series included replacement of the opening credits, giving the picture a colour grade and filmising, computer-generated special effects of the Red Dwarf spaceship and many more visual and audio enhancements.

 Changes specific to "Me^{2}" include new music and sound effects over Rimmer's tribute video, fireball corridor shot added to flashback of cadmium explosion, new explosion and sound effects added to scene, shots of Lister smoking tightened or removed to keep in line with current TV standards and Rimmer 2 calling Rimmer 1 a "great nancy" was removed.